RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ![Greeting]({% image_path inventory-fail.png %})

-At this point, return to the OpenShift web console and click on the _Overview_ tab for the project.
-Notice that the dark blue circle has now gone light blue, indicating the application is failing its _liveness probe_:
+At this point, return to the OpenShift web console and click on the _Pods_ on the left menu.
+Notice that the `ContainersNotReady` indicates the application is failing its _liveness probe_:

 ![Not Ready]({% image_path notready.png %})